Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 WebApp-GroupClaims-DotNet
 ==================================

-This sample shows how to build an MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol and uses Azure AD Security Groups for role based access control.
+This sample shows how to build an MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol and uses Azure AD Groups for role based access control.
 This sample uses the OpenID Connect ASP.Net OWIN middleware and ADAL .Net.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).

 ##About The Sample
 If you would like to get started immediately, skip this section and jump to *How To Run The Sample*.

 This MVC 5 web application is a simple "Task Tracker" application that allows users to create, read, update, and delete tasks.
-Within the application, access to certain functionality is restricted to different subsets of users.
+Within the application, access to certain functionality is restricted to subsets of users.
 For instance, not every user has the ability to create a task.

 This kind of access control or authorization is implemented using role based access control (RBAC).
 When using RBAC, an administrator grants permissions to roles, not to individual users.
 The administrator can then assign roles to different users and control who has access to what content and functionality.
 Our Task Tracker application defines four *Application Roles*:
 - Admin: Has the ability to perform all actions, as well as manage the Application Roles of other users.